kag0/componentry/README.md

 ### `transformAttributes` and `templateData`

-if our `attributeData` needs to be processed before being passed to the template, we can pass a `transformAttributes` function when we register our component. for example, if we wanted to use the mustache way of looping over sections instead of the mustache `each` helper, we might do this
+if our `attributeData` needs to be processed before being passed to the template, we can pass a `transformAttributes` function when we register our component. for example, if we wanted to use the mustache way of looping over sections instead of the handlebars `each` helper, we might do this

 ```html
 <script id="list-component-template" type="text/x-handlebars-template">